emashiq/angular4crudwithcore2.0/README.md

-This is simple class with out any relation
+This is simple model class with out any relation

 This repository introduce how to work with
 DOT NET Core 2.0 Web API